-In British Columbia, 52 percent of the land is under a conservation designation, but more of our water needs to be protected.
-MPAs and other designations can provide industry-free areas for recreation, protection for traditional uses, safeguards for cultural heritage and archeological resources, and ensure impact-free areas for species, habitats, and natural processes to thrive.
-In Átl'ka7tsem/ Txwnéwu7ts/ Howe Sound, MPAs preserve eelgrass and estuaries, critical for storing carbon and enhancing vegetation that shelter the coastal communities from storm damage and rising sea levels.
-Through systemic planning, MPA networks will contribute to certainty of access and stability for the communities that rely on marine resources for social, cultural, or economic reasons.
+In British Columbia, 52% of land is under a conservation designation, but more of our water needs to be protected.
+MPAs and other designations can provide industry-free areas for recreation, protection for traditional uses, safeguards for cultural heritage and archaeological resources, and ensure impact-free areas for species, habitats, and natural processes to thrive.
+In Átl'ka7tsem/ Txwnéwu7ts/ Howe Sound, MPAs preserve eelgrass and estuaries, critical for storing carbon and enhancing vegetation that shelters coastal communities from storm damage and rising sea levels.
+Through systemic planning, MPA networks will contribute to certainty of access for the communities that rely on marine resources for social, cultural, and/ or economic reasons.